jxmono/login/README.md

 - `username` the login user name
 - `password` the login password
-- any additional names input will be submitted with the request and saved into the server side user object
+- any additional named input will be submitted with the request and saved into the server side user object under the `additional` key

 #### Response